-G.~Olshanski pointed to us that in the special case\footnote{At $\theta=1$ Jack polynomials turn into Schur functions, which are characters of the irreducible representations of the unitary group $U(N)$.} $\theta=1$, \eqref{eq_x7} matches the formula for the eigenvalue of the classical Casimir operator $C_m$, as given in \cite[(*) and Theorem 2 in Section 60]{zhelobenko1973compact}.
+G.~Olshanski pointed out to us that in the special case\footnote{At $\theta=1$ Jack polynomials turn into Schur polynomials, which are characters of the irreducible representations of the unitary group $U(N)$.} $\theta=1$, \eqref{eq_x7} matches the formula for the eigenvalue of the classical Casimir operator $C_m$, as given in \cite[(*) and Theorem 2 in Section 60]{zhelobenko1973compact}.

-Formula \eqref{eq_x8} is similar to the expression for eigenvalues of Nazarov-Sklyanin operators in the space of polynomials in infinitely many variables, see \cite[Section 6]{nazarov2013integrable}. \end{remark}
+Formula \eqref{eq_x8} is similar to the expression for eigenvalues of Nazarov-Sklyanin operators in the space of polynomials in infinitely many variables, see \cite[Section 6]{nazarov2013integrable}, and also \cite{mickler2023spectral} for further references and discussions related to these operators. \end{remark}